 <link rel="stylesheet" href="path/to/style.css">

-2. Add before closing </body> tag:
+2. Add before the closing </body> tag:

 <script src="https://cdn.jsdelivr.net/npm/gsap@3.14.2/dist/gsap.min.js"></script>